digital-asset/docs.daml.com/docs/2.7.0/docs/app-dev/app-arch.rst

 The interaction of a Daml application with the ledger is inherently asynchronous: applications send commands to the ledger, and some time later they see the effect of that command on the ledger.

-There are several things that can fail during this time window: the application can crash, the participant node can crash, messages can be lost on the network, or the ledger may be just slow to respond due to a high load.
+Several things can fail during this time window: the application can crash, the participant node can crash, messages can be lost on the network, or the ledger may be just slow to respond due to a high load.

 If you want to make sure that a command is not executed twice, your application needs to robustly handle all failure scenarios.
 Daml ledgers provide a mechanism for :doc:`command deduplication <command-deduplication>` to help deal with this problem.